TwP/dnsimple/README.md

 ## DNSimple API access tokens

 An `account_id` must be provided when using this module with a DNSimple user token.
-When using an account token, the account ID will be returned as part of the initial client OAuth authorization.
-It is recommended to use a scoped account token.
+The `account_id` can be omitted when using an account token since the account token already defines the account being used.

 See the article on [account tokens vs user tokens](https://support.dnsimple.com/articles/api-access-token/#account-tokens-vs-user-tokens) for more information.